zrhoffman/atc/docs/source/api/v2/deliveryservice_requests.rst

 Response Structure
 ------------------
-:author:		The author of the Delivery Service Request
+:author:		The username of the user who created the Delivery Service Request.
 :authorId:		The integral, unique identifier assigned to the author
 :changeType:		The change type of the :term:`DSR <Delivery Service Request>`.
 It can be ``create``, ``update``, or ``delete``....
 :createdAt:		The date and time at which the :term:`DSR <Delivery Service Request>` was created, in ISO format.